Activities on the Portland Events Wall Calendar

 This homemade Milwaukie graveyard is even creepier than the real deal.
 Open all October.
 Weekends hold special terrors.

 Disc Golf at Pier Park

-Grab a frisbee and some friends and play a round of disc golf on one of the city's best manicured courses.
+Grab a disc and some friends and play a round of disc golf on one of the city's best manicured courses.
 Free.

-Visit this cluster of distilleries in the Central Eastside, all within walking distance, for local handcrafted spirits.
+Visit this cluster of distilleries in the Central Eastside, all within walking distance, to taste and purchase local handcrafted spirits.